github/docs/data/reusables/enterprise_installation/request-a-trial.md

 You can request a trial to evaluate {% data variables.product.prodname_ghe_server %}.
-For more information, see "[Setting up a trial of {% data variables.product.prodname_ghe_server %}](/admin/overview/setting-up-a-trial-of-github-enterprise-server)."
+For more information, see [Setting up a trial of {% data variables.product.prodname_ghe_server %}](/admin/overview/setting-up-a-trial-of-github-enterprise-server).